mzocchi/econometrics/README.md

 # econometrics
-This repository contains materials for HS409 Applied Econometrics.
+This repository contains materials for HS409 Econometrics.